1993–94 Dallas Stars season

-The 1993–94 Dallas Stars season was the team's first season in Dallas.
-They finished third in the Central Division with a record of 42 wins, 29 losses, and 13 ties for 97 points.
-They swept the St. Louis Blues in the Conference Quarter-finals before losing the Conference Semi-finals in five games to the Vancouver Canucks.
+The 1993–94 Dallas Stars season was the franchise's 27th season, and the team's first season in Dallas.

+The Stars improved on their final season in Minnesota, finishing third in the Central Division with a record of 42 wins, 29 losses, and 13 ties for 97 points and returning to the playoffs after a one year absence, and earning a winning season for the first time since 1985-86.
+They swept the St. Louis Blues in the Conference Quarterfinals before losing the Conference Semifinals in five games to the Vancouver Canucks.